 The systemic circuit is that part of your circulatory system that carries blood away from your heart, delivers it to most of your organs and tissues, and returns it to your heart again.
 The systemic circuit is distinct from the pulmonary circuit, which only conducts blood between your heart and lungs.

 A thorough understanding of the systemic circuit requires at least a basic understanding of your entire circulatory system.
 Your circulatory system consists of your heart, which is a muscular, four-chambered pump, and a series of closed tubes - your blood vessels - that carry blood away from your heart, deliver it to all of your tissues, and then return it to your heart.

-The blood vessels that carry blood away from your heart are called arteries (a for away, a for artery).
+The blood vessels that carry blood away from your heart are called the arteries.
+To help you remember this, think 'a' for 'away,' like 'a' for 'artery.'
 As they travel farther from your heart, your arteries divide into progressively smaller vessels called arterioles, which themselves divide into even smaller vessels called capillaries.
 It is within your capillaries that oxygen and nutrients are delivered to your tissues, and carbon dioxide and cellular waste products are picked up.

 Although your circulatory system is one continuous, closed loop, it is convenient to divide it into two circuits that have distinctly different purposes.
 The pulmonary circuit carries deoxygenated blood away from your heart, delivers it to your lungs where it picks up oxygen, and returns oxygenated blood to your heart.